Deshaun Watson: 2018

 In the season opener on September 9 against the New England Patriots, Watson returned from injury and threw for 176 yards with a touchdown and an interception and rushed for 40 yards as the Texans lost 27–20.
-After suffering broken ribs and a partially collapsed lung, Watson took a 12-hour bus ride from Houston to Jacksonville for a Week 7 game against the Jacksonville Jaguars rather than flying because of fears about the effects of air pressure on his chest.
+After suffering broken ribs and a partially collapsed lung, Watson took a 12-hour bus ride from Houston to Jacksonville for a Week 7 game against the Jaguars rather than flying because of fears about the effects of air pressure on his chest.
 He passed for 139 yards and a touchdown in the 20–7 victory.
 The next week, Watson tied his career high with five touchdowns in a 42–23 victory over the Miami Dolphins.

 Watson finished the regular season with a career-high 4,165 passing yards, 26 touchdowns, 9 interceptions, 551 rushing yards and 5 rushing touchdowns, as Houston went 11–5 and won the AFC South title.
 Watson led the league in average time spent in the pocket and was second in average time before throwing.
 Watson faced the most dropbacks under pressure (281) and tied for the fifth-most times sacked in a single season with 62.

 In Watson's first postseason appearance, the Texans hosted the Indianapolis Colts in the Wild Card round.
 Watson completed 29 of 49 passes for 235 yards as the Texans lost 21–7.

 On January 21, 2019, Watson was named to his first Pro Bowl, replacing the Super Bowl-bound Tom Brady.
 He was ranked 51st by his fellow players on the NFL Top 100 Players of 2019 list.